andjar/quartorium/README.md

-# Quillarto ✒️
+# Quartorium ✒️

 **A collaborative WYSIWYG editor for Quarto, bridging the gap between reproducible research and seamless teamwork.**

-Quillarto allows technical authors to share their Quarto (`.qmd`) documents with non-technical collaborators through a simple, clean, Word-like interface.
+Quartorium allows technical authors to share their Quarto (`.qmd`) documents with non-technical collaborators through a simple, clean, Word-like interface.
 Collaborators can edit prose and add comments without ever seeing code, while authors can review these changes and merge them back into a version-controlled Git workflow.

 ## ✨ Core Features